-Here is some advice on how to answer the question, “What Can You Contribute to This Company?” for a job interview.
+Here is some advice on how to answer the question, “What can you contribute to this company?” for a job interview.

 Provide concrete examples from past jobs to show how you have contributed to other companies.
 Past examples show employers the kind of work you will likely do for them.

+Describe specific examples of how effective you have been in your other positions, changes you have implemented, and goals you have achieved.
 Talk about the depth and breadth of related experience that you have.
 However, you will want to conclude by explaining that you will bring these kinds of accomplishments to this current company.

-Use data.
 Interviewers ask this question because they want to know how you will add value to the company.
 To show this, you might want to use numbers to show how you have added value in the past.
 For example, did you increase a company’s sales record by a certain percentage?
 Did you raise a certain amount of funds for an organization?
-Numbers offer a concrete example of how you have contributed to a company, and how you will likely contribute in the future.
+Numbers offer a concrete example of how you have contributed to a company and how you will likely contribute in the future.

-You will want to let the interviewer know that you have the skills necessary to do the job they are hiring for, the ability to effectively meet challenges, and the flexibility and diplomacy to work well with other employees and with management.
+You will want to let the interviewer know that you have the skills necessary to do the job they are hiring for, the ability to meet challenges effectively, and the flexibility and diplomacy to work well with other employees and with management.
 If there are any specific qualities or skills that are particularly important for this job or company, focus on these.

 - I can contribute my ability to streamline office processes.
 For example, I developed a new method for scheduling client appointments which led to an 85% decrease in scheduling errors.
-I would love to bring not only this method, but my general organizational skills to this job at your company.
+I would love to bring not only this method but my general organizational skills to this job at your company.

 - I will bring my unique vision to your company.
 I am experienced in the many areas related to this company’s current goals, including expanding international sales.
 For example, I helped improve international sales at a previous company by over 25%.
-My sales background, along with my ability to plan ahead, will help facilitate that growth.
+My sales background, with my ability to plan ahead, will help facilitate that growth.